What is an Email Chain and When Should You Use It?

 7. Contract negotiation: Legal teams may use email threads to address legal complexities and keep track of official proposals and letters.

-To ensure easier access to important information, you must learn to efficiently manage your email threads.
+Much like managing email campaigns, you must learn to efficiently manage your email threads, too.

-Here are 7 best ways to make the most of your email thread conversations:
+Here are 7 best practices to make the most of your email thread conversations:

 1. Use descriptive subject lines: Create descriptive subject lines that convey the main topic of the email at a glance.